-Here are 5 top behaviour changes that individuals embarking on healthy living behaviour change programmes can make for instant and lasting results.
+Here are 5 top behaviour changes that teams and individuals embarking on healthy living behaviour change programmes can make for instant and lasting results.

 1. Change your attitude